ziadoz/arthur/README.md

 - Do some general cleanup of each role.
 - Remove NFS if it's not needed for High Sierra.
 - Install the VirtualBox guest additions.
-- Use `:ansible local` in `Vagrantfile` and setup Ansible directly on the VM (need inline shell provisioner).
 - Use Packer to produce box builds and add an `arthur-build` alias.
 Store on Dropbox?
 - Namespace role variables (e.g. `server_locale` to `server.locale`).
 - Extract packages into variables (e.g. `ruby.dependencies` and `ruby.packages`).